 I am trying to decide between two sports.
-One sport I've never played, and the other is track so it's simple.
+One sport I've never played, and the other is track, which I have.
 I do not enjoy track, but I am very good at it.
 I want to play lacrosse, but I've never played it before.
 I am very athletic, so I think I would get the hang of it and could make the team because they are low on players.
 But I don't want to disappoint my track team.
 Also, I play soccer later on in the day twice a week.
-What should I do?
+What should I do? – Kaz*

 First, congratulate yourself for considering a switch.
 In today's sports culture, people are often more interested in being good at a particular sport than they are in learning new talents.
 Some people stick with a sport they no longer enjoy simply because they're afraid to step outside the winners' circle.

 Like anything in life, it's essential to love the sport you play.
 Enjoying a sport is about more than just mastering the skills of the game.
 It's also about the playing environment: Some people like to be part of team that works together on the field as a group.
 Others prefer a sport that's more solo.
 Some are drawn to sports that involve a lot of strategy, like baseball.
 Others choose fast-paced action like basketball.